 Boerse Stuttgart Group launches pan-European platform for tokenised assets

-Boerse Stuttgart Group has rolled out the first pan-European, blockchain-based platform for the settlement of tokenised assets, as it seeks to unify the fragmented regulatory landscape in the European capital market.
+Boerse Stuttgart Group has launched Seturion, the first pan-European blockchain-based settlement platform for tokenised assets, aiming to unify the fragmented regulatory landscape in the European capital market.

-Called Seturion, the platform is open to all market participants in Europe, including banks, brokers, traditional and digital trading venues, and tokenisation platforms.
+The platform is designed to be open to all market participants across Europe, including banks, brokers, trading venues, and tokenisation platforms.

-Lidia Kurt, chief executive officer at Seturion, added: “Our partners benefit from significant cost savings in settlement of up to 90 percent.”
+Dr. Lidia Kurt, chief executive officer at Seturion, added: “Our partners benefit from significant cost savings in settlement of up to 90 per cent.”

 Share Story: